pitchmuc/launchpy/docs/synchronizer.md

 You can pass a name to define the library name that is created.\
 The name is then used to match if a library already exist with that name, in the case it exists, it will use this library name.\
-Note that the match looked for is a partial match (no regular expression supported).\
+Note that the match looked for is using regular expression (`re.search`) to find a match in the existing libraries name.\
 Arguments:
 * name : Name of the library to create or to use.